Roqaia2005/order_tracking_notification/README.md

 ---

+⚠️ iOS push notifications setup is completed (Firebase, plist, AppDelegate).

+However, due to the lack of a macOS environment, actual device testing could not be performed.

 ## 📱 Huawei Push Support

 Huawei Push Kit is **not integrated** in this version because identity verification (bank document) is required for Huawei Developer Account activation.